What is home radon & how does it affect you?

 Unfortunately, we cannot smell, taste, or see radon - which is why it easily goes unnoticed.
 When this happens, everyone in the home becomes susceptible to contracting lung cancer.
 There are also not many symptoms of lung cancer, as they often lie dormant until the disease becomes more severe.

-As a member of the National Radon Defense network, National Radon Defense Midwest is a certified radon mitigation expert.
+As a member of the National Radon Defense network, Radon Defense Midwest is a certified radon mitigation expert.
 We can even conduct a radon test in as little as two days!
 Contact us today for more information about radon testing and our radon mitigation services.
-We proudly serve Nebraska Missouri and Iowa homeowners in Des Moines, Lincoln, Sioux City, and areas nearby.
+We proudly serve Nebraska, Missouri, and Iowa homeowners in Omaha, Lincoln, Sioux City, and areas nearby.

 Lung cancer kills more people each year than the other top cancers combined.
 It also receives the least amount of funding, because many people believe it's a self-induced disease.
 According to the World Health Organization, radon causes 15 percent of the world's lung cancer cases and kills 20,000 people each year.